threeport/user-docs/docs/terraform/terraform-intro.md

 in this respect.
 Additionally, there are commonly outputs from the provisioned resources that need to be plumbed into other configs - such as for workloads.
 This output must be captured and stored in a way that it can be used elsewhere.
-This interoperability with other parts of a system must be solved for and are not ideal.
+This interoperability with other parts of a system must be solved for and is not ideal.

 That said, Terraform can be useful for relatively simple use cases with limited